 Need a little nature escape?
-We headed to Coney Island on a fun research field trip, so that you can stay in the know on all the things to do and see..
+We recently headed to Coney Island on a fun research field trip, so that you can stay in the know on all the things to do and see with the kids...

 There’s nothing we love more than exploring Singapore with the kids.
 We’ve got our favourite kid-friendly cafes (especially with kids eat free deals!), top museums and indoor play haunts.
 But what we really enjoy?
 Getting outdoors and hitting some beautiful green spaces, or jumping on the bikes and cycling round town.
 And you know what?
 Coney Island ticks ALL of these boxes…